-Our verdict: Although the set itself could be more complete, obviously the big advantage here is that this grow tent set comes in so many different sizes.
+Although the set itself could be more complete, obviously the big advantage here is that this hydroponic gardening tent set comes in so many different sizes.
 A great choice for the dedicated hydroponic grower!

 7. Big Smart Indoor Hydroponic Growing System by E SUPEREGROW